-Produced by the anonymous bootlegger known as "WCF", this LP derives from a tape which was also used for part of two CBM records - THE NEVER RELEASED MARY JANE and L.S.
+Produced by the anonymous bootlegger known as "WCF", this LP derives from a tape that was also used for parts of two CBM records - THE NEVER RELEASED MARY JANE and L.S.
 BUMBLE BEE.
-All of these tracks appear here in more complete and / or better sound quality.
+All of these tracks appear here in more complete and/or better sound quality.
 Tracks 6 to 10 represent a previously unreleased BBC session.
-This was originally recorded for "Top Gear'' on July 14th, 1964 and was broadcast two days later in the U.K. The actual source here is the Overseas Service Broadcast, featuring extracts from the original programme and renamed "Tops of the Pops'', with minor differences concerning Brian Matthew's intros, but not in the Beatles chats and performances.
+This was originally recorded for "Top Gear'' on July 14th, 1964 and was broadcast two days later in the U.K. The actual source here is the Overseas Service Broadcast, featuring extracts from the original programme and renamed "Tops of the Pops'', with minor differences concerning Brian Matthew's intros but not in the Beatles' chats and performances.

 RELEASES FROM THE ORIGINAL MASTERS

 1. mid 1972 (photo below the title).
-This has an insert titled LIVE AT NASSAU COLLESEUM and a blue-green label with silver printed "ZAPPLE" and the track listing.
+The first version has an insert titled LIVE AT NASSAU COLLESEUM and the disc has a blue-green label with silver printed "ZAPPLE" and the track listing.
 The run-off grooves of side A run straight inside the label area, a typical mispressing of the WCF product, so that the matrix number on this side is invisible, covered by the label.
 The first track of side B skips on the first grooves.

 2. 1973.
-Insert titled LIVE FROM GERMANY, with the same drawing as # 1; side b pressed from a new master numbered "999 B recut", with skips corrected (but with a very noisy pressing); blank label.
+Insert titled LIVE FROM GERMANY, with the same drawing as # 1; side b pressed from a new master numbered "999 B recut", with skips corrected (but with a quite noisy pressing); white blank labels.

 3. 1974.
-Folder-type cover with new title TOP OF THE POPS / LIVE FROM GERMANY, but retaining the original drawing of the first issue printed on front and with a group of unreadable pictures printed on back; same matrix as #2, blank label.
+Folder-type cover with the new title TOP OF THE POPS / LIVE FROM GERMANY, printed in red, retaining the original drawing of the first issue on the front and with a group of unreadable pictures on the back; same matrix as #2, white blank labels.

 INTEREST.
-A fairly uninteresting record that however featured the first appearance of the "Top of the Pops" recordings. *** (1st pressing), * (repressings).
+Ths LP was, at the time of its release, notable for the inclusion of the first appearance of "Top of the Pops" recordings. *** (1st pressing), * (repressings).

-1. Red and yellow insert counterfeiting issue #2, blank labels.
+1. Red and yellow insert, counterfeit issue #2, with white blank labels.

-2. New insert retitled THE BEATLES LAST ALBUM, in pink or light blue paper, blank labels.
+2. New insert retitled THE BEATLES LAST ALBUM, in pink or light blue paper, again with white blank labels.

-3. Red jacket with a new insert, blank labels.
+3. A further release had a red jacket with a new insert, blank labels.

 INTEREST.
-Not a very common record, anyway only desirable for the nice insert of the version #2. **/*
+Not a very common record, desirable for the nice insert of the version #2. **/*